Using Your Veteran's Benefits

 VA Ch33: Post 9/11 GI Bill®

 The housing allowance is prorated by the student’s length of service percentage (e.g. length of service determines benefit level) and the student’s rate of pursuit (RoP).
 The MHA paid is based upon the Department of Defense’s Basic Allowance for Housing (BAH) for an “E-5 with dependents” and the zip code of the campus or training location where the student physically attends the majority of their courses.
-More information on monthly housing allowance benefits can be found on the GI Bill® website.
+Visit the GI Bill® website for more information on monthly housing allowance benefits.

 Active Duty

-Rate of Pursuit and the Monthly Housing Allowance
+Rate of Pursuit (RoP) and the Monthly Housing Allowance (MHA)

-• Examples: If full-time is12 credits, then RoP:
+Example: If full-time is 12 credits, then RoP:

 Monthly Verification of Enrollment (PL 116-315, section 1010)